Have you got no motivation to work anymore?

-Then for the more realistic things, make a plan as to how you are going to achieve that thing and give yourself a deadline to achieve it by.
+Then for the more realistic things, make a plan as to how you are going to achieve that thing and give yourself a deadline to achieve it.

 How To Stay Motivated When You Hate Your Job #5: Try different things…

-Lots of people stick at one thing even when they don’t like it.
+Lots of people stick to one thing even when they don’t like it.